astropy/astropy/docs/coordinates/satellites.rst

 This document discusses Two-Line Element ephemerides and the True Equator, Mean Equinox frame.
-For satellite ephemerides given directly in geocentric ITRS coordinates (e.g. `ILRS ephemeris format <https://ilrs.gsfc.nasa.gov/data_and_products/formats/cpf.html>`_) please see the documentation of the ITRS frame.
+For satellite ephemerides given directly in geocentric ITRS coordinates (e.g. `ILRS ephemeris format <https://ilrs.gsfc.nasa.gov/data_and_products/formats/cpf.html>`_) please see the documentation of the ITRS frame and the example transform to `~astropy.coordinates.AltAz` below starting with the geocentric ITRS coordinate frame.

 Satellite data is normally provided in the Two-Line Element (TLE) format (see `here <https://www.celestrak.com/NORAD/documentation/tle-fmt.php>`_